 School of Histories, Languages and Cultures

 Political decisions affect pretty much every area of your life.
 By studying politics, you’ll find out about the theories and practices of power and governance, from local up to international level.
 Taught by experts who regularly appear in the media to share their expertise, you will learn a range of valuable skills that enable you to explore a number of careers.
-Choose Politics at Liverpool and you’ll benefit from innovative research-led teaching in a friendly and supportive environment.
 Here, we encourage you to shape your own degree to suit your interests and career aspirations.
-You will also have access to our extensive academic and industry networks to boost your employability through exciting placements and study abroad opportunities.
+You will also have access to our extensive networks in politics, academia and industry and may be able to boost your employability through exciting placements and study abroad opportunities.

 A popular destination

 Celebrating its 60th anniversary in 2017, the Department of Politics continues to grow, with student numbers nearly trebling since 2014.
-Applications to study in the Department are up again in the 2017 admissions cycle.
+Applications to study in the Department are continuing to grow.
 The Department’s growth reflects the rising popularity of the subject nationally, our student-centred focus and the distinctive approach we offer to the study of Politics at Liverpool, with staff and students actively engaging with key contemporary political issues and debates.

 Vibrant and engaging

-If you are interested in the nature of power and citizenship in modern societies and in significant global trends such as ethnic conflict and the declining power of nation states, a Single Honours degree in Politics or International Politics and Policy will interest you.
+Are you fascinated by the nature of power and citizenship?
+Do you follow significant global trends, such as ethnic conflict and the declining power of nation states?
+A Single Honours degree in Politics or International Politics and Policy may be the course for you.